portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

   - **Certified companies**: List of companies that have been certified by the quality seal managers of a port.
-    - Request parameters: name of a port, activity, name of the company,...
+    - Request parameters: name of a port, activity, name of the company, ...
-    - Data included in the response: name of the company, activities, company certified (true or false),...
+    - Data included in the response: name of the company, activities, company certified (true or false), ...

-  - **Activities/categories**: List of possible activities, i.e. freight-forwarder, shipping agent, custom broker,...
+  - **Activities/categories**: List of possible activities, i.e. freight-forwarder, shipping agent, custom broker, ...
     - Request parameters: none
     - Data included in the response: activity name, activity description.